Unity-Technologies/Tanto/doc/install.md

   please setup local one.
 Familiarize yourself with the installation guide http://redis.io/topics/quickstart.
   You might run it with `docker run -d -p 6379:6379 redis `

+6. Application uses SLACK Web API to fetch user's avatars.
+Make sure you provide SLACK_TOKEN in `.env` file.
+To obtain slack token for development and testing visit page https://api.slack.com/docs/oauth-test-tokens, login with your slack account and issue your personal token following the instructions.

-6. Build project
+7. Build project
 `yarn run build`

-7. Run application
+8. Run application
 `yarn start`

 The node process will be started on the port defined by node PORT environment variable, can be changed in package.json.

-8. *[THIS step should be done only once]* Add NGINX config that proxy port 80 to node process port.
+9. *[THIS step should be done only once]* Add NGINX config that proxy port 80 to node process port.

 Example: